Gleyber Torres Player Props: Yankees vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective 9.1 K/9, which ranks 11th in MLB.
+- The pitching staff for the Blue Jays has a collective nine K/9, which ranks 12th in MLB.

-- The Blue Jays' 4.70 team ERA ranks 20th among all MLB pitching staffs.
+- The Blue Jays have the 19th-ranked team ERA among all league pitching staffs (4.65).

-- The Blue Jays rank 24th in baseball in home runs allowed (28 total, 1.4 per game).
+- Blue Jays pitchers combine to rank 22nd in baseball in home runs surrendered (29 total, 1.4 per game).

-- Manoah (1-1) gets the starting nod for the Blue Jays in his fifth start of the season.
-He's put together a 6.98 ERA in 19 1/3 innings pitched, with 16 strikeouts.
+- Gausman makes the start for the Blue Jays, his fifth of the season.
+He is 1-2 with a 3.65 ERA and 30 strikeouts through 24 2/3 innings pitched.

-- The right-hander's last time out was on Sunday against the Tampa Bay Rays, when he went 4 2/3 innings, surrendering seven earned runs while giving up nine hits.
+- In his most recent appearance on Tuesday against the Houston Astros, the right-hander threw 4 2/3 innings, giving up seven earned runs while surrendering seven hits.

-- The 25-year-old has a 6.98 ERA and 7.4 strikeouts per nine innings across four games this season, while giving up a batting average of .288 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.